Asian Art

-The Shiva Linga or Shiva Lingam is a highly regarded and widely recognized icon in the Hindu world.
+The Shiva Lingam or Shiva Linga is a highly regarded and widely recognized icon in the Hindu world.
 This curious phallic structure has been worshipped by many generations of Hindus and the practice continues to be an intrinsic part of religious rituals today.
-According to the Shaivism movement of Hinduism, the Shiva Linga is an abstract embodiment of the Hindu God Shiva, that represents his grand and unparalleled destructive and regenerative power.
+According to the Shaivism movement of Hinduism, the Shiva Lingam is an abstract embodiment of the Hindu God Shiva, representing his grand and unparalleled destructive and regenerative power.

 Linga (Phallic Emblem of Shiva) with architectural base

-Shiva Linga Iconography: Linga (Phallic Emblem of Shiva) with architectural base, ca. 975, Angkor period, Cambodia.
-Metropolitan Museum of Art, New York, USA.
+Lingam with architectural base, ca. 975, Cambodia; Metropolitan Museum of Art, New York City, NY, USA.

 Shiva, the Destroyer